StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

 ## Preferred size for layer groups

 Unless user has explicitly asked for a specific size, use "fill" for both width and height on the layer group.

+## Make sure we use all the edges and custom values

+Please be sure to use all the edges and custom values.

+For example,

+## Handling loops and ForEach

+We currently blacklist SwiftUI's 'ForEach View.

 # Final Thoughts